 Depth Perception: Depth perception helps players know when and where to interact with the puck by judging its distance, direction and speed.

 Speed and Span of Reaction: A player must focus on his assigned task and scan the field to interpret other players' actions across the rink.
 As the great Wayne Gretzky once said, "I skate to where the puck is going to be, not where it has been."

 Whether you’re a weekend athlete or on the way to becoming a professional, there’s always room to improve your sports performance by honing your visual skills.

-Contact Vision & Sensory Integration Institute in Schaumburg to schedule a sports vision consultation and to learn more about what we offer.
+Contact Vision & Sensory Integration Institute in South Barrington to schedule a sports vision consultation and to learn more about what we offer.